mucommander/mucommander/readme.txt

 - Leading and trailing toolbar separators are no longer displayed (ticket #166).
 - 'Permanent delete' no longer asks whether symlinks should be followed, they are now silently deleted without being followed (easier and safer).
+- Improvements made to the filename selection algorithm used in Copy/Move/Unpack/Rename destination fields (ticket #167).

 Localization:
 -